Documenting Text Messages for Trial or Legal Matters

 iPhone

-For iPhone / iPad / iTouch, we recommend using Decipher TextMessage to save and print out your text messages for court.
+For iPhone / iPad, we recommend using Decipher TextMessage to save and print out your text messages for court.
 Decipher TextMessage is already a trusted and widely used program by lawyers and law enforcement officials for preserving any messaging data in a format that will hold up in a legal environment.
 Features include:

-Open Decipher TextMessage and choose a contact whose text messages you want to save.
+3. Choose a contact whose text messages you want to save for court.

-Select Export as PDF to save the text messages.
+4. Select Export to save the text messages.

-Open the document on your computer and choose Print to print out the text messages for court, trial, or your lawyer.
+5. Open the saved PDF and choose Print to print the text messages for court, trial, or your lawyer.

 iPhone Screenshots

 Another way to print out your iPhone text messages is by taking screenshots of each text message screen on your device.
 To take a screenshot you press the "Home" and "Sleep/Wake" button to capture what is on your iPhone screen.
-Pros and cons of using the screenshot method include:
+There are various pros and cons of using the screenshot method.
+Some of these include:

-- If you don't have the iPhone in your possession, there is no way to use the screenshot method.
+• If you don't have the iPhone in your possession, there would be no way to use the screenshot method.

 Android